baldassini studio panorama

 Photo gear, image editing and printing

-My camera is a Nikon D750.
-Its a fantastic full-frame DSLR with a 24.3 MP sensor and excellent built-in flash.
-Most of my floral work is shot using Nikon’s R1C1 Wireless Close-up Speedlight System in conjunction with an AF-S VR Micro-NIKKOR 105mm f/2.8G, a very high quality lens for macro (and portrait) photography.
-I also shoot in ambient light only when stronger shadow effects are desired.
-For general photography and video I use an AF-S NIKKOR 50mm f/1.8G .
-I shoot in Manual mode and with Auto focus, preferably in bright overcast ambient light, and adjust exposure compensation manually as necessary.
+My camera is a Nikon D750, a solid full-frame DSLR with a 24.3 MP sensor and excellent built-in flash.
+For skies and landscape photography I use an AF NIKKOR 35mm f/2 D or an AF-S NIKKOR 50mm f/1.8G.
+My go to lens for florals and photographing my paintings is an AF-S VR Micro-NIKKOR 105mm f/2.8G, a very high quality lens for macro (and portrait) photography.
+I often shoot florals with Nikon’s R1C1 Wireless Close-up Speedlight System in conjunction with the 105mm lens and also shoot in ambient light when stronger shadow effects are desired.
+I always shoot in Manual mode and Auto focus, preferably in bright overcast ambient light, and adjust exposure compensation manually as necessary.
 All images are shot in Nikon Camera Raw (NEF) format for post-processing in Adobe Camera Raw.
 During outings I shoot hundreds of reference images for later review using Adobe Bridge and edited with Adobe Photoshop.
 Only a handful make the cut — that’s just how it is.
 None of my working reference images are single shot keepers — all have been edited and composited as necessary using Photoshop from multiple source images to create a unique composition.
-Reference prints are output to a calibrated Epson P-900 17 x 22-inch 10-color professional inkjet photo printer.
+Reference prints are output to a calibrated Epson P-700 10-color professional inkjet photo printer.